NitinReddyKamsani/CRM/README.md

 -> generates a personalized link for the object by utilizing the button,link and action functionality.
 -> you cam add these custom links to the details page of the record page layout.

+# Record Types

+-> Record type is a feature in salesforce that is used to define different picklist values, or different page layouts for the records in the same object.

+-> If you want to map the record types to the page layout we use page layout assignment.